This The 4-Hour Workweek summary looks at one of the most important books to read in terms of entrepreneurship, particularly in the online world.

 Moving on from the number of hours a week you may work, the premise of the book is what’s important.
 Tim is stating that there is another way to work and live, and he’s right.

-This may have seemed like a pie in the sky idea in 2007 but in 2020 this more realistic than ever.
+This may have seemed like a pie-in-the-sky idea in 2007 but today this is more realistic than ever.
 Never in the history of humanity has there been an easier time to start a business.

 Traditional barriers to entry have been removed.
-All you need to start an online business is a domain name, idea and you’re good to go.
+All you need to start an online business is a domain name, and an idea, you’re good to go.

 Tim states in his book that life is short and he’s right.
 This is how short life is.